GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/a3-ultragpu-8g/nccl-tests/README.md

 	sbatch run-nccl-tests.sh

 The output will appear in in a `slurm-<job#>.log` file.
-If the name of your a3-ultragpu nodeset is different than "a3ultra", you will need to modify the `build-nccl-tests.sh` and `run-nccl-tests.sh` scripts's  `#SBATCH --partition` setting.
+If the name of your a3-ultragpu partition is different than "a3ultra", you will need to modify the `build-nccl-tests.sh` and `run-nccl-tests.sh` scripts's  `#SBATCH --partition` setting.
 Alternatively, you can run `sbatch -p <your partition> <script>`.